Flux Stoke-on-Trent: History of the company

 Flux was established by course director and professor of ceramic design David Sanderson as a university brand with students acting as the design team.
 Funding came from the Higher Education Innovation Fund, and it officially launched as a spin-out company in October 2011.
 The company was developed out of the university's MA Ceramic Design course and students get a four per cent royalty on sales of their work.

 With help from UK Trade & Investment (UKTI), the company launched internationally at major consumer homeware fairs in Frankfurt and Paris.
 The china is sold in 20 countries worldwide and in its first year of trading over 95 per cent of sales were to export markets, including China, Russia and Venezuela.
 In Europe, it is found in outlets such as Galeries Lafayette in Paris and Aria, London.

-In 2020 to 2025 Barewall Art Gallery based in Burslem, Stoke-on-Trent agreed to be an outlet to sell the remaining FLUX Stoke on Trent ware exclusively on behalf of Staffordshire University.
+Since 2020 Barewall Art Gallery based in Burslem, Stoke-on-Trent agreed to be an outlet to sell the remaining FLUX Stoke on Trent ware exclusively on behalf of Staffordshire University.